Megillat Esther: Repairing Sha’ul’s Mistake

 Introduction

-In this lesson, we will trace both Mordechai’s and Haman’s ancestry and see that their battle mirrors the battle fought by both their ancestors many centuries prior.
-Even though the result remains the same (i.e. victory to Israel), subtle differences allow Mordechai’s victory to be more permanent.
+By tracing Mordechai and Haman’s ancestry, students will discover that their conflict in Megillat Esther mirrors a much earlier one.
+Even though the outcome remains the same (i.e. victory to Israel), subtle differences allow Mordechai’s victory to be more permanent.

 In order to understand this lesson, students will need to know some background information:

-a) The divisions of the Kingdoms of Yehuda and Israel.
+- The divisions of the Kingdoms of Yehuda and Israel after the death of Shlomo.

 It is possible to explain this background before or during the course of the lesson, but it would be far more beneficial if the students had studied this material previously.